centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-sql-metrics.md

 ## How to check in the CLI that the configuration is OK and what are the main options for?

-Once the plugin is installed, log into your Centreon Central Server CLI using the **centreon-engine** user account (`su - centreon-engine`) and test the plugin by running the following
+Once the plugin is installed, log into your Centreon poller's CLI using the **centreon-engine** user account (`su - centreon-engine`) and test the plugin by running the following
 command:

 ```bash